Longitudinal Administrative Databank (LAD)

-As well, starting in 2017 and going forward, a linking key variable is available on the Longitudinal Immigrant Database (record number 5057) which permits researchers to link all key characteristics of those tax filing immigrants on the Longitudinal Immigrant Database to their records on the LAD, from 1982 onward.
+As well, since 2017, a linking key variable is available on the Longitudinal Immigration Database (record number 5057) which permits researchers to link all key characteristics of those tax filing immigrants on the Longitudinal Immigration Database to their records on the LAD, from 1982 onward.

 The longitudinal nature of the LAD permits custom-tailored research into dynamic phenomena, as well as representative cross-sectional patterns.
 Data are mainly used by government departments to evaluate programs and support policy recommendations.
 Academics, private consultants and Statistics Canada researchers also use the data for analyses of socio-economic conditions.

 Reference period: The calendar years, 1982 to 2017.
 Calendar year "y" for income; end of calendar year "y" for age; point in time (usually April of calendar year "y+1") for address information.

 Collection period: Income tax returns are filed mainly in the spring following the year of reference.
 The T1 files for calendar year "y" are received from Canada Revenue Agency in January of the year "y+2".

 - Household, family and personal income

 - Personal and household taxation